 We want you to feel comfortable getting your new tattoo from us and to ensure that your health and safety concerns are addressed.
 Our policies are intended to help provide our clients the safest, most enjoyable experience possible and a safe, healthy working environment for our staff.

-Gift Vouchers are available for purchase at both our Studio locations for whichever amount you wish to purchase.
-Our vouchers are valid for 1 year after the date of purchase and can be used at either location, no matter which store they were purchased in.
+Gift Vouchers are available for purchase at our studio for whichever amount you wish to purchase.
+Our vouchers are strictly valid for 1 year after the date of purchase and can be used with any artist.
 Gift vouchers are non refundable, therefore they can not be exchanged for cash or credit.

 Victims Of Ink are not liable for any lost or stolen Gift Vouchers.

-If you are unable to come in to the studio to purchase your gift voucher we are happy to send your voucher to you once purchased via Registered Post for the cost of postage at your own expense.
+If you are unable to come in to the studio to purchase your gift voucher we are happy to send your voucher to you once purchased via registered, express or regular post for the cost of postage at your own expense.

 Victims Of Ink are not responsible for any late delivery or fault in the postal system.